MediaComem/comem-archidep/ex/netlify-static-deployment.md

 head to the [Node.js Downloads][node-downloads] and choose the appropriate installer for your machine.

-### :books: What is Node?
+### :books: What is Node.js?

 [Node.js][node] is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It allows developers to execute JavaScript code on the server side, rather than just in a web browser.
 This enables the creation of server-side applications with JavaScript, which was previously not possible.

-Node.js also includes a large and growing library of open-source packages (called "modules") that can be easily installed and used in Node.js applications, making it easy to add functionality without having to build it from scratch.
+Node.js also includes a large and growing library of open source packages (called "modules") that can be easily installed and used in Node.js applications, making it easy to add functionality without having to build it from scratch.